RidaKo/Reception/README.md

 ---

 #### Checking rememberme authentication functionality
-First we login with our specialist account.
+First we login with our specialist account while checking the Keep me logged in check box.
 And check in our debug tool bar that our authentication method was with PostAuthentication token.
 ![image](https://github.com/RidaKo/Reception/assets/113443126/54a74b51-7366-41aa-901c-199e30d76044)